south-bend-code-works/code-week/lessons/intro/code-week.md

 <input type="checkbox" class="checkbox"> Click over to the JS tab, and try changing the text of the alert by adjusting what's in the `var greeting`.
 Only change what's between the quotation marks.

 <img style="height: auto; max-width: 100%;" src="{{ site.baseurl }}/assets/img/greeting.png">

+<input type="checkbox" class="checkbox"> Can you add another field to the form?
+Copy one that already exists and change the id and placeholder.
+Then copy the corresponding line in JS and add the new variable to your alert message!